ShipraShriparn/Remainder-Management/README.md

-Requirements
+Requirements:

 Download and Install any local web server such as XAMPP.
-Download the provided source code zip file. (download button is located below) System Installation/Setup
+Download the above code<br> <br>

+System Installation/Setup:

 Enable the GD Library in your php.ini file.
 Open your XAMPP Control Panel and start Apache and MySQL.